 This is an unusual scenario so speaking to a specialist mortgage broker can help all parties through the process and answer many questions.

-There may be a variety for older applicants wishing to have a mortgage.
-It may be to help children or grandchildren buy a home by providing money towards a deposit; it may be for home improvement or modifications make life easier; it may be to buy a 2nd home of holiday home; it may be to increase income in retirement; it may be for inheritance tax planning.
+There may be a variety of reasons for older borrowers requiring a mortgage.
+Common reasons include: helping family buy a home by providing money towards a deposit; home improvements or modifications to make life easier; buying a 2nd home or holiday home; increasing retirement income; inheritance tax planning.

 You should always take specialist advice before securing credit commitments and other debts against your home.